parolkar/ai_policy_research_toolkit/README.md

-# AI Policy Research & Straetgy Development Framework
+# AI Policy Research & Strategy Development Framework

 This initiative is inspired by SAI which is is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.